sunyatin/ASCEND/README.md

 An example run is provided in the repository `example`.
 You can run it using the command:

 `python3 ASCEND_5.3.py example.par`

+To plot the decay curves with their associated fits, you can use the RScript:

+`RScript plot_ASCEND.R `

 ## Picking random samples as outgroups